SRI International: Early history

 In April 1953, Walt and Roy Disney hired SRI (and in particular, Harrison Price) to consult on their proposal for establishing an amusement park in Burbank, California.
 SRI provided information on location, attendance patterns, and economic feasibility.
-SRI selected a larger site in Anaheim, prepared reports about operation, and provided on-site administrative support for Disneyland and acted in an advisory role as the park expanded.
+SRI selected a larger site in Anaheim, prepared reports about the operation, provided on-site administrative support for Disneyland, and acted in an advisory role as the park expanded.
 In 1955, SRI was commissioned to select a site and provide design suggestions for the John F. Kennedy Center for the Performing Arts.

-In 1952, the Technicolor Corporation contracted with SRI to develop a near-instantaneous, electro-optical alternative to the manual process of timing during film copying.
+In 1952, the Technicolor Corporation contracted with SRI to develop a near-instantaneous, electro-optical alternative to the manual timing process during film copying.
 In 1959, the Academy of Motion Picture Arts and Sciences presented the Scientific and Engineering Award jointly to SRI and Technicolor for their work on the design and development of the Technicolor electronic printing timer which greatly benefited the motion picture industry.
 In 1954, Southern Pacific asked SRI to investigate ways of reducing damage during rail freight shipments by mitigating shock to railroad box cars.
-This investigation led to William K. MacCurdy's development of the Hydra-Cushion technology, which remains standard today.
+This investigation led to William K. MacCurdy's development of the Hydra-Cushion technology, which remains standard.

 In the 1950s, SRI worked under the direction of the Bank of America to develop ERMA (Electronic Recording Machine, Accounting) and magnetic ink character recognition (MICR).
-The ERMA project was led by computer scientist Jerre Noe, who was at the time SRI's assistant director of engineering.
+The ERMA project was led by computer scientist Jerre Noe, SRI's assistant director of engineering at the time.
 As of 2011, MICR remains the industry standard in automated check processing.